Silicosis Lawsuits Under Investigation for Countertop Workers

 OSHA Issues Health Warning Over Silica Exposure During Countertop Manufacturing

 In 2015, OSHA issued a “Hazard Alert” regarding worker exposure to silica during countertop manufacturing, finishing and installation.
-The organization said that it had identified exposure to silica as a health hazard for both those who manufacture stone countertops, as well as those involved with in-home finishing and installation.
+The organization said that it had identified exposure to silica as a health hazard for both those who manufacture stone countertops and those involved with in-home finishing and installation.

 The alert offered “simple and effective” dust controls for “most countertop operations” to help protect workers.
 On a similar note, major manufacturers are claiming that silicosis comes from poor handling of various materials and that the risk of the disease is “not specific to engineered stone.”

-With the increasing number of workers falling ill, however, attorneys working with ClassAction.org are further investigating the link between silicosis and engineered stone and whether countertop manufacturers could be held accountable.
+With the increasing number of workers falling ill, however, attorneys working with ClassAction.org are further investigating the link between engineered stone and various diseases and whether countertop manufacturers could be held accountable.

 Is this a Class Action Lawsuit?